maximilianh/cellBrowser/README.rst

     cbImportCellranger -i pbmc3kCellranger -o cellrangerOut --name pbmc3k_cellranger cd cellrangerOut
     cbBuild -o ~/public_html/cells -p 9999

-### Process an expression matrix with a basic Seurat pipeline

-First make sure that you can install the package "hdf5r" in R:

-    Rscript -e "install.packages('hdf5r' , dep=TRUE, repos='http://cran.r-project.org/')"

-If the above doesn't work, try installing the fake-hdf5r package, which means that you won't be able to read hdf5 files, but reading .mtx and of course tab-sep files will still work:

-    Rscript -e "install.packages('remotes' , dep=TRUE, repos='http://cran.r-project.org/')"
-    Rscript -e "remotes::install_github('UCSF-TI/fake-hdf5r')"

-Then install Seurat into your default command line R (not RStudio or another R version you may have):

-    Rscript -e "install.packages(c('Seurat', 'data.table'), dep=TRUE, repos='http://cran.r-project.org/')"

-To run an example now, download the 10X pbmc3k expression matrix:

-    rsync -Lavzp genome-test.gi.ucsc.edu::cells/datasets/pbmc3k/ ./pbmc3k/ --progress

-Create a default seurat.conf:

-    cbSeurat --init

-You can modify seurat.conf but the default values are good for this dataset.
-Now run the expression matrix filtered_gene_bc_matrices/hg19/matrix.mtx through Seurat like this:

-    cbSeurat -e filtered_gene_bc_matrices/hg19 --name pbmc3kSeurat -o seuratOut

-This will create a script seuratOut/runSeurat.R, run it through Rscript and will fill the directory seuratOut/ with everything needed to create a cell browser.
-Now you can build your cell browser from the Seurat output:

-    cd seuratOut
-    cbBuild -o

-You can modify the file seurat.conf and rerun the cbSeurat command above.

 ### Adding a dataset from tab-separated files